Anith-G/experience-manager-sites-optimizer.en/help/documentation/home.md

 ![Site Optimizer navigation](./assets/dashboard/navigation.png){align="center"}

-The Navigation section provides quick access to key areas of the Sites Optimizer, including:
+The Navigation section provides quick, persistent access to key areas of the Sites Optimizer from anywhere in Sites Optimizer, including:

 * **Home** - The main dashboard, providing a high-level overview of your site's performance and opportunities for improvement.
 * **Opportunities** - View and manage the opportunities identified by Sites Optimizer, including those that have been optimized and those that remain unoptimized.